Dejean97/SME_Sales_Case_Study/README.md

 ### Task
 Explore the data and draft an email to the client identifying the data quality issues and strategies to mitigate these issues.

+This [precisely blog post](https://www.precisely.com/blog/data-quality/data-quality-dimensions-measure) was used as a framework to identify and measure data quality issues.

 ## Data Insights

 ## Findings and Presentation